deepjyoti30/ytmdl/README.md

                         like one video
   --ytdl-config PATH    Path to the youtube-dl config location or the
                         directory
+  --dont-transcode      Don't transcode the audio after downloading.
+                        Applicable for OPUS format only.
+(Default: false)

 Metadata:
   --song SONG-METADATA  The song to search in Metadata.
 Particularly useful